Gain real world experience

 Enter an industry competition

 Student competitions are hosted and supported by industry.
-The competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
+Competitions offer you an opportunity to solve real world problems, present innovative and creative ideas and promote your potential.
 Competitions can be specific to your field of study or across disciplines, including:

 - The Big Idea, a national social enterprise student team competition hosted by The Big Issue and supported by PwC